balazskvancz/gorouter/README.md

 ## Registering endpoints

-Currently only five methody types are implemented – there is no technical limit, I just dont use the others :) – and thes are: `GET`, `POST`, `PUT`, `DELETE` and `HEAD`.
-Each of these methods have a correspondig method attached to the router instance, where one can register a endpoint by given the URL and the handler function itself.
+Currently only five method types are implemented – there is no technical limit, I just dont use the others :) – and these are: `GET`, `POST`, `PUT`, `DELETE` and `HEAD`.
+Each of these methods have a correspondig method attached to the router instance, where one can register an endpoint by the given URL and the handler function itself.

 Of course, there is possibility to register routes with wildcard path parameters, which are essential in REST.